geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 ## Free Node.js hosting services

-The free Node.js hosting services are Render (free tier), Vercel (hobby free forever plan), and Cyclic.
+The free Node.js hosting services are Render (free tier), Genzio (free plan), and Koyeb.
 All these services can host your Node.js application for $0 a month a.k.a. absolutely and completely free.
 You don't even need to add a credit card for backup or safety reasons.
 But there are strings attached, as discussed next.

 ## Issues with these services